BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 	[{
 		"Id": "x4",  - Must be unique per weapon
-		"UIName": "x4", - This string will be displayed near weapon name "isBaseMode":true, - Weapon must have one base mode.
+		"UIName": "x4", - This string will be displayed near weapon name "Streak": true/false - if true only success hits will be shown, ammo decremental and heat generation will be based on success hits.
+                            Can be set for mode/ammo/weapon.
+Mode have priority than ammo, than weapon.
+		"isBaseMode":true, - Weapon must have one base mode.
 Mode with this setting will used by default "WeaponEffectID" : "WeaponEffect-Weapon_PPC", Played fire effect can be set in mode definition "EvasivePipsIgnored" : 0, This value will be added to EvasivePipsIgnored (current weapon status effects will be used too)